 Charles K. Rowley

-is Professor of Economics at George Mason University; Director of the Program in Economics, Politics and the Law at the James M. Buchanan Center for Political Economy; and General Director of The Locke Institute. he received his doctorate from the University of Nottingham.
+was Professor of Economics at George Mason University; Director of the Program in Economics, Politics and the Law at the James M. Buchanan Center for Political Economy; and General Director of The Locke Institute.
+He received his doctorate from the University of Nottingham.

 (1981-87) and then jointly edited Public Choice

 He wrote/edited thirty six books and over one hundred and fifty articles in the areas of industrial organization, welfare economics, law and economics, public choice, and classical liberal political economy.
 His books include The British Monopolies Commission; Steel and Public Policy; Welfare Economics: A Liberal Restatement

 (with Alan T. Peacock); The Right to Justice and Trade Protection in the United States

 (with Willem Thorbecke and Richard E. Wagner).
 He also edited Public Choice Theory

 (with James M. Buchanan and Robert D. Tollison), Democracy and Public Choice, The Economics of Budget Deficits